ManimCommunity/manim/docs/source/contributing/testing.rst

 How it Works
 ~~~~~~~~~~~~

-At the moment there are three type of tests:
+At the moment there are three types of tests:

 #.
 Unit Tests: